 It is quick and easy to register online.
 It is helpful, but not essential, to have your National Insurance number to hand.Register to vote

 If you are not on the electoral register you cannot vote.
 Not even if you are registered to pay council tax as this is an entirely separate process.
 Not being registered can also affect your credit rating.

 You can register to vote or apply for a postal or proxy vote at any time.
 However, when an election or referendum is pending, there are deadlines.
-For the elections on Thursday 6 May 2021 the last day for making a registration application is Monday 19 April.
+For the elections on Thursday 6 May 2021 the last day for making a registration application was Monday 19 April.

 Even if you have missed a deadline, we recommend registering so your details are correct for any future elections, and because it can help your credit status.

 Voting by post or proxy